 Cancer of the Unknown Primary

-Cancer of the Unknown Primary (CUP) Although, it is usually possible to work out where a cancer has started, by assessing symptoms and reviewing tests and scans, sometimes confirmation is not always possible.
+Cancer of the Unknown Primary (CUP) Although, it is usually possible to work out where a cancer has started by assessing symptoms and reviewing tests and scans, sometimes confirmation of the primary site is not always possible.

-This may be due the way Neuroendocrine Cancers develop, they start at a size similar to a grain of sand – and make take many months, possibly years to develop into the size that maybe detectable by scans.
+This may be due to the way NENs develop, they start at a size similar to a grain of sand and may take many months, possibly years to develop into the size that may be detectable by scans.

-Despite small size (sometimes simply a few cells) Neuroendocrine Cancers may still spread (metastasise) – this does not necessarily indicate an aggressive nature, indeed it may occur as a result of the cancer being present in your body for a long time.
-This means that the original collection of cells have been there so long, that over time, one or more cells may have had time to enter the blood or lymph system and travel elsewhere in the body – most commonly the lymph nodes, liver, lungs or bone.
+Despite the small size (sometimes simply a few cells) NENs may still spread to other organs (metastasise) – this does not necessarily indicate an aggressive nature, it may occur as a result of the cancer being present in your body for a long time.
+This means that the original collection of cells have been there so long, that over time, one or more cells may have had time to enter the blood of the lymph system and travel elsewhere in the body – most commonly the lymph nodes, liver, lungs or bone.

 Your medical team may classify your cancer as being of unknown origin – or CUP (Cancer of Unknown Primary).